xl0/lovely-docs/doc_db/sveltejs-sveltekit/best-practices/icons/short_digest.md

-**CSS**: Use Iconify for CSS-based icons with support for many icon sets and CSS framework plugins.
+**CSS approach**: Use Iconify CSS to include icons without per-file imports.

-**Svelte**: Avoid icon libraries with one `.svelte` file per icon as they slow down Vite's dependency optimization, especially with mixed import styles.
+**Svelte approach**: Avoid icon libraries with one `.svelte` file per icon as they degrade Vite's dependency optimization performance.